 We know how overwhelming this process is for your family and we are here to help you every step of the way.
 We’ll walk you through the process of your loved one’s disease and help them prepare for the next steps so the experience is as comfortable as possible.

 Once your loved one passes away, our hospice care team will still be there for your family.
-We provide care and support through our bereavement program for the first 13 months after your loved one passes away and also offer celebrations of life.
-These celebrations give the families opportunities to honor their loved one, share stories, listen to their loved one’s favorite music or participate in other activities their loved one enjoyed.
+We provide care and support through our bereavement program for up to 13 months after your loved one passes away and also offer celebrations of life.
+These celebrations give the families opportunities to honor their loved one, share stories, listen to their loved one’s favorite music, or participate in other activities their loved one enjoyed.

-At Knute Nelson, we aim to be as innovative as we can to better service our patients.
-This includes our partnership with Muse Healthcare, which provides us with analytics that allow us to monitor patients’ conditions more closely and increase care when needed.
+At Knute Nelson, we aim to be as innovative as possible to better service our patients.
+This includes our partnership with Muse Healthcare, which provides us with analytics that allows us to monitor patients’ conditions more closely and increase care when needed.

 “This program really focuses on how we can provide better quality care for patients,” KaLee said.
 “It helps us to determine when the patient is becoming terminally ill or imminent to focus on increased care during the last seven days of their life.”